dupgit/sauvegarde/README.md

 ## Coding into this project

-Any help on the project will be very welcomed and appreciated. have a look at @todo notes in the code if you do not know where to begin or what to do.
-Translations are encouraged !
+Any help on the project will be very welcomed and appreciated.
+Have a look at the TODO file, the Roadmap in this file or the @todo notes in the code if you do not know where to begin or what to do.
+Translations are welcomed !

 ### irc